ScriptedAlchemy/webpack-external-import/README.md

     ]
 }
 ```
+then add the babel plugin to babelrc:

 **.babelrc**
-Add the babel plugin to babelrc
 ```json
 {
     "presets": [],